LahkLeKey/MauiStory.App/README.md

 # WHY?
 > Its a prototype for a game I have been planning over half my life.
 Even if it flops its still a learning experience.

+for now the git history is going to make absolutely no sense. still doing experiments. and ill probably end up squashing the entire commit history... multiple times... into master/main(i just use CI)... with --force...
+> or just resetting the entire repo when I have the MVP done

+trying to do the MVP without using any search generic search engine that does not point to microsofts official docs.

+I find this helps with new unique (often stupid) solutions.
+> Anyone want a tire?
+Its triangle and made from glass! ...
+Anyone...? ...no?...

+I generally just decompile the third party package and yoink the stuff I want, yay resharper, .net IL Layer and Ctrl + Space Intellisense
+> DotNet is stupid easy to reverse. you can even get old comments back without symbols / pdb | https://github.com/icsharpcode/ILSpy

+still undecided if its going to be a maui package or if im going to fork maui and refactor the entire thing.

+> Hopefully it will be a smooth to transition between the two regardless